cafeibit/Azure-Data-Engineering/readme.md

  * Drag green connector from the Delete activity to Stored procedure activity.
 Click OK

-## Integrate SQL and Apache Spark pools in Azure Synapse Analytics
+## Integrate SQL and Apache Spark pools in Azure Synapse Analytics <a href="./Apache-Spack/dataengineeringbyspark.scala">Example</a>

 The Azure Synapse Analytics environment enables you to use both technologies within one integrated platform.
 The integrated platform experience allows you to switch between Apache Spark and SQL based data engineering tasks applicable to the expertise you have in-house.
 As a result, an Apache Spark-orientated data engineer can easily communicate and work with a SQL-based data engineer on the same platform.